-The Board believes that it is appropriate to separate the roles of Chairman and Chief Executive Officer.
-Previously, in his role as Executive Chairman, Mr. Windley's resignation as Executive Chairman, effective December 31, 2022, the Board determined that Mr. Shaner, in his capacity as Chief Executive Officer, would assume principal responsibility for acting as a liaison between the Board and our management team, including oversight of management's implementation of the Board's strategies, directives and execution of our acquisition activity.
-Moreover, Mr. Shaner, as Chief Executive Officer, is responsible for providing daily leadership and oversight of our performance.
+The Board believes it is appropriate to separate the roles of the Executive Chairman of the Board and the Chief Executive Officer.
+The Executive Chairman of the Board is charged with acting as a liaison between the Board and our management team, including oversight of management's implementation of the Board's strategies, directives and execution of our acquisition activity.
+The Chief Executive Officer is responsible for providing daily leadership and oversight of our performance.